junaidali/k8s-vcl/README.md

 nginx-proxy-w1                          1/1       Running   0          10d
 nginx-proxy-w2                          1/1       Running   0          10d
 ```
 3. [macvlan](https://github.com/containernetworking/plugins/tree/master/plugins/main/macvlan) plugin configured on the worker nodes where the VCL management daemon pod will be running.
 This is needed for providing access to the private VM Network on the management nodes.
 A sample macvlan configuration file (/etc/cni/net.d/20-macvlan.conf) is shown below.
 This file should be available on each minion where the management node pod will be running.
+Replace the "master" with the network interface that is connected to the private VM Network.
 ```
 {
 	"name": "vmprivate",